The Storm of the Century Audiolibro Por Al Roker, William Hogeland arte de portada

 Compra ahora por $19.79

-On the afternoon of September 8, 1900, 200-mile-per-hour winds and 15-foot waves slammed into Galveston, the prosperous and growing port city on Texas' Gulf Coast.
-By dawn the next day, when the storm had passed, the city that had existed just hours before was gone.
-Shattered, grief-stricken survivors emerged to witness a level of destruction never before seen: 8,000 corpses littered the streets and were buried under the massive wreckage.
-Rushing water had lifted buildings from their foundations, smashing them into pieces, while intense winds had upended girders and trestles, driving them through house walls and into sidewalks.
-In less than 24 hours, one storm destroyed a major American metropolis - and awakened a nation to the terrifying power of nature.
+On the afternoon of September 8, 1900, two-hundred-mile-per-hour winds and fifteen-foot waves slammed into Galveston, the booming port city on Texas’s Gulf Coast.
+By dawn the next day, the city that hours earlier had stood as a symbol of America’s growth and expansion was now gone.
+Shattered, grief-stricken survivors emerged to witness a level of destruction never before seen: Eight thousand corpses littered the streets and were buried under the massive wreckage.
+Rushing water had lifted buildings from their foundations, smashing them into pieces, while wind gusts had upended steel girders and trestles, driving them through house walls and into sidewalks.
+No race or class was spared its wrath.
+In less than twenty-four hours, a single storm had destroyed a major American metropolis—and awakened a nation to the terrifying power of nature.

 Con calificación alta para: